 Any absence except those pertaining to school activities will be recorded on school attendance records, a state requirement.
-Any absence, with or without doctor's permission, will disqualify a student for a perfect attendance.
+ANY ABSENCE, WITH OR WITHOUT DOCTOR'S PERMISSION, WILL DISQUALIFY A STUDENT FOR A PERFECT ATTENDANCE.

-SCHOOL ATTENDANCE POLICY: Absences will be recorded as: Scheduled school activities, (within the state activity attendance policy), Doctor's Day or Non-Doctor's Day.
-To be recorded as a Doctor's Day a Doctor's note must be turned in within 5 school days from the day of the absence.
-Non doctor days are for illnesses that do not require a Doctor's visit, funerals, driver's test, college visitation, and court appearances or incidental absences.
-In a semester, if a student missed more than 7 non-doctor or non-school activity days, a grade of "F" is assigned in the class (NO CREDIT).
-Certain emergencies may be approved by the building principal.
-In a semester, barring a serious injury or illness, if a student misses more than 10 days with a doctors note the parents will be notified by the building Principal.
+SCHOOL ATTENDANCE POLICY: Absences will be recorded as: Scheduled school activities (ES) - within the state activity attendance policy).
+Absence Explained (AE) is an absence that has been verified by the parent/quardian.
+Absence Unexcused (AU) is an absence that is unverified by parent/quardian.
+To be recorded as Absent Medical (AM) a doctor's note must be turned in within 5 days from the day of the Doctor's visit.
+Absence Explained (AE) days are for illness that do not require a medical visit, funerals, drivers test, college visitation, and court appearances or incidental absences.
+State or National Qualifying (SAE) is an absence in which a student is absent for a qualifying event State or National.
+In a semester, if a student missed more than 7 days (AE - Abscence Verified or AU - Absence Unverified) a grade of "F" could possibly be assigned in the class (NO CREDIT).
+Certain Emergencies may be approved by the building principal.
+In a semester, barring serious injury or illness, if a student misses more than 10 days with a doctors note the parents will be notified by the building Principal.

-Assignment to Saturday School for Attendance violations will be made at the Administration's discretion.
-Saturday School does not remove an absence from the official school record.
+Assignments to Tuesday/Saturday School for attendance violations will be made up at the Administration's discretion.
+Tuesday/Saturday school does not remove an absence from the official record but does give students additional time and the opportunity to make up work on missed assignments and recover required seat time.

-Seniors may have a maximum of two (2) days and Juniors one (1) day during the school year to visit colleges or tech educational schools.
+Seniors may have a maximum of three (3) days and Juniors two (2) days during the school year to visit colleges or tech educational schools.
 These visits must be pre-arranged with the counselor.
 The student should return with verification from the institution visited.
-These days count against perfect attendance.
+These days will be counted as Excused School Activity (ES) and will not count against attendance.

-The student has the responsibility of providing the school with a written doctor's note, or parent note, on the day of his return to school (phone number should be included).
+The student has the responsibility of providing the school with a written docotor's note, or the parent note, on the day of his return to school (phone number should be included).
 Students will obtain an admit in the office before school.
-All absences must be cleared by the principal's office.
+All absences must be cleared by the Principal's office.

 Students will have one day for each day absent to make up their work with a maximum of 2 weeks.
-If a student is on a school sponsored activity or is in school but checks out of school before all of his scheduled classes he/she will have one day for each day absent to make up their work with a maximum of 2 weeks.
+If a student is on a school sponsored activity, or is in a school but checks out of school before all of his scheduled classes, he/she will have one day for each day absent to make up their work, with a maximum of two weeks.
 Failure to turn in work during this time will result in a grade of "F" unless exception is made by the teacher.
-An absence of one day does not necessarily exempt a student from taking tests on the day of his return or turning in a paper or project.
+An absence of one day does not necessarily exempt a student from taking tests on the day of his return or turning in a paper or a project.